resolvedxd/bulmaselect/README.md

 ## About

-Bulmaselect is a fast multiselect library for the web written in vanilla JavaScript.
-While styled like [Bulma][bulma], it can work anywhere and has a variety of options to choose from.
+Bulmaselect is a multiselect library written in TypeScript styled to fit [Bulma][bulma].
+It relies on Bulma for styling, and is meant to be lightweight and fast on its own.

 ## Example

+For a list of configurable options, see our [typings](https://github.com/resolvedxd/bulmaselect/blob/master/src/typings/index.d.ts#L11).

 ```HTML
 <!DOCTYPE html>